xrtlibrary/xrtlibrary-traverse/README.md

  - The callback should return true if the inner conforms the custom rule.

 <u>Exception(s)</u>:
- - *Traverse.Parameter*: Raised in the following situations:
+ - *Traverse.Parameter*: One of following conditions:
     - The callback is not a Function.
     - The callback doesn't return a Boolean.
- - *Traverse.Error*: Raised when the callback return false.
+ - *Traverse.Error*: The callback return false.

 <u>Parameter(s)</u>:
  - callback (*(item: \*) => Boolean)*)